Conservative justices question student loan forgiveness plan

 “I was 18 when I signed up for college.
 I didn’t know it was going to be this big of a burden.
 No student should have to deal with this.
 No person should have to deal with this,” said Hill, 22, who plans to study law after she graduates from the University of Wisconsin-Milwaukee in May.

-Biden's plan could meet a frosty reception in the courtroom.
-The court's conservatives have been skeptical of other Biden initiatives related to the pandemic, including vaccine requirements and pauses on evictions.
-Those were billed largely as public health measures intended to slow the spread of COVID-19.
+The earlier programs halted by the court were billed largely as public health measures intended to slow the spread of COVID-19.

 The loan forgiveness plan, by contrast, is aimed at countering the economic effects of the pandemic.